Diffusion Models in Simulation-Based Inference: A Tutorial Review: Special Use Cases of the Score: Compositional and Guided Inference

-However, naive compositional estimation is prone to error accumulation, making \eqref{eq:compositional_score} unstable and necessitating careful scheduling or error damping \citep{arruda2025compositional}.
+However, naive compositional estimation is prone to error accumulation, making \eqref{eq:compositional_score} unstable and necessitating careful scheduling or error damping by using the base distribution $p(\thetab_1) = \mathcal{N}(\mathbf{0}, I)$ and adaptive SDE solvers \citep{arruda2025compositional}.
 Moreover, instead of composing over all $N$ elements, one can also use partial factorization over multiple elements \citep{geffner2023compositional}, which can reduce error accumulation but increases the computational costs during training as more simulations are needed.

 \paragraph{Ordered observations} Ordered observations (i.e., time series) $\yN := (\seqy) \equiv \yobs$ are ubiquitous in Bayesian modeling.
 Practically relevant examples include ODE/SDE type models such as susceptible-infected-recovered (SIR) models \citep{radev2021outbreakflow}, or Kolmogorov flows \citep{Rozet2023-dataassi}.
 A common case is a first-order \emph{Markov model}, where dependencies are limited to adjacent observations in a sequence: